UniqueNetwork/unique-docs/source/jsapi.rst

 **Description**

 Enable the smart contract to pay for its own transaction using its endowment.
 Can only be called by the contract owner, i.e. address that deployed this smart contract.
+The sponsoring will only start working after the rate limit is set with `setContractSponsoringRateLimit`_.

 **Permissions**